ixmanuel/creation-pods/README.md

     // Definition
     final class PersonFromStore implements Party
     {
-        // It can use another word to avoid conflicts with traits. use (Identity, About);
+        // It can use another word, such as join, to avoid conflicts with traits. use (Identity, About);

         public function identity() : Identity